MatthewYong/recipes-connected/README.md

 ![alt text][copy-clone]

 [copy-clone]: https://raw.githubusercontent.com/MatthewYong/recipes-connected/master/static/images/readme-images/image-dropdown-clone.png
-2. Copy the URL and go to your local IDE (Integrated Development Environment)
+2. Copy the URL and go to your local IDE

 3. In the terminal of your IDE type in **git clone** and the paste the URL copied from step 2
 4. Press Enter and the clone will be created